spook/linux-insides/Booting/linux-bootstrap-1.md

 CS base     0xffff0000
 ```

 The processor starts working in [real mode](https://en.wikipedia.org/wiki/Real_mode).
 Let's back up a little and try to understand [memory segmentation](https://en.wikipedia.org/wiki/Memory_segmentation) in this mode.
 Real mode is supported on all x86-compatible processors, from the [8086](https://en.wikipedia.org/wiki/Intel_8086) CPU all the way to the modern Intel 64-bit CPUs.
 The `8086` processor has a 20-bit address bus, which means that it could work with a `0-0xFFFFF` or `1 megabyte` address space.
-But it only has `16-bit` registers, which have a maximum address of `2^16 - 1` or `0xffff` (64 kilobytes).
+But it only has `16-bit` registers, which have a maximum address of `2^16 - 1` or `0xffff` (64 [kibibytes](https://en.wikipedia.org/wiki/Kibibyte)).

 [Memory segmentation](http://en.wikipedia.org/wiki/Memory_segmentation) is used to make use of all the address space available.
 All memory is divided into small, fixed-size segments of `65536` bytes (64 KB).
-Since we cannot address memory above `64 KB` with 16-bit registers, an alternate method was devised.
+Since we cannot address memory above `64 [KiB](https://en.wikipedia.org/wiki/Kibibyte)` with 16-bit registers, an alternate method was devised.

 An address consists of two parts: a segment selector, which has a base address, and an offset from this base address.
 In real mode, the associated base address of a segment selector is `Segment Selector * 16`.
 Thus, to get a physical address in memory, we need to multiply the segment selector part by `16` and add the offset to it: